-The facility is not compliant with all provisions of this standard.
+The facility is not compliant with provision (a) of this standard.
 Corrective action is recommended.

-Recommended Corrective Action as of October 27, 2022: LASD shall institutionalize the practice of notifying all detainees, contractors, and inmate workers of the Agency's zero-tolerance policy regarding sexual abuse and sexual harassment.
-Information shall be provided to detainees in a manner that can understand.
-LASD shall ensure Marina del Rey Station staff are informed on how to provide information regarding the Agency's zero-tolerance policy in such formats that can be understood by detainees who are LEP, deaf, visually impaired, disabled, developmentally delayed, mentally ill or have limited reading skills.
-LASD shall ensure that all contractors are informed of the Agency's zero- tolerance policy regarding sexual abuse and sexual harassment prior to having contact with detainees.
-Implemented Corrective Action as of April 25, 2023, and Final Reporting: LASD provided the audit team with a Jail Staff Briefing regarding Translation/ Interpretation of PREA Inmate Educational Materials, and additional tools that staff may utilize to ensure detainees who are LEP, deaf, visually impaired, disabled, developmentally delayed, mentally ill, or have limited reading skills are notified of the Agency's zero-tolerance policy.
+LASD shall notify all detainees of the Agency's zero-tolerance policy regarding sexual abuse and sexual harassment.
+LASD shall ensure this information is provided to detainees in a manner they can understand.
+LASD shall ensure Lomita Station staff are informed on how to provide information regarding the Agency's zero-tolerance policy in such formats.

+Implemented Corrective Action as of June 3, 2023, and Final Reporting:

+1. LASD provided the audit team with a Jail Staff Briefing regarding Translation/ Interpretation of PREA Inmate Educational Materials, and additional tools that staff may utilize to ensure detainees who are LEP, deaf, visually impaired, disabled, developmentally delayed, mentally ill, or have limited reading skills are notified of the Agency's zero-tolerance policy.
 LASD will need to finalize, implement, retrain, and institutionalize this practice of notifying all detainees of the Agency's zero-tolerance policy.
-The Agency did not demonstrate compliance with provision (a) of this standard.
-LASD provided the audit team with documentation that new inmate workers are notified of the Agency's zero-tolerance policy upon arrival to work in the lockup and are required to sign an acknowledgment of understanding.
-The audit team also received a list of newly hired contractors who were not notified of the Agency's zero-tolerance policy regarding sexual abuse and sexual harassment prior to working at Marina del Rey Station.
-The Agency has not demonstrated compliance with provision (b) of this standard.
-The Agency is not compliant with provisions (a) and (b) of this standard.
+The Agency did not demonstrated compliance with provision (a) of this standard.

-115.134 Specialized training: Investigations Auditor Overall Determination: Does Not Meet Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: 1.
-Marina del Rey Station's PAQ Information 2.
-LASD, CDM, 3-04/025.50 PREA - Employee Training, Revised April 3, 2018
+115.134 Specialized training: Investigations Auditor Overall Determination: Does Not Meet Standard

+The following evidence was analyzed in making the compliance determination:

-- 3. LASD, Criminal Investigations, CCN 31410, Expanded Course Outline - 4.
+- 1. Lomita Station's PAQ Information - 2.
+LASD, CDM, 3-04/025.50 PREA Employee Training, Revised April 3, 2018 - 3.
+LASD, Criminal Investigations, CCN 31410, Expanded Course Outline - 4.
 LASD, Sexual Assault Investigations, CCN 33435, Expanded Course Outline - 5.
 List of Deputy Academy Learning Domains - 6.
 National Institute of Corrections (NIC) PREA Investigating Sexual Abuse in a Confinement Setting Course curriculum - 7.
 Investigative Staff Training Records - 8.
 Investigative Staff Interviews